tarafdar/ECE1373_assignment2/README.md

 Welcome to the second assignment in ECE1373

 This will describe how to run the provided sample code in this directory.
-This description assumes you have read the assignment handout in doc/assignment2.pdf

 ## Code Organization